 Only use towing equipment that has been designed for the vehicle.
-Contact your dealer or trailering dealer for assistance with preparing the vehicle for towing a trailer.
+Contact your dealer or trailering dealer for assistance with preparing the vehicle to tow a trailer.
 Read the entire section before towing a trailer.

-For towing a disabled vehicle, see Towing the Vehicle ⇒ 327.
-For towing the vehicle behind another vehicle such as a motor home, see Recreational Vehicle Towing ⇒ 327.
+To tow a disabled vehicle, see Towing the Vehicle $\Rightarrow$ 327.
+To tow the vehicle behind another vehicle such as a motor home, see Recreational Vehicle Towing $\Rightarrow$ 327.